-According to European Commision, some of the negative impacts of infringing intellectual property rights relate to corporate revenue loss and reputational damage, products unusability, ineffectiveness and harmfulness, job loss, the violation of workers rights, and discouraging R&D investments.
+According to European Commision, some of the negative impacts of infringing intellectual property rights relating to corporate revenue loss and reputational damage, products unusability, ineffectiveness and harmfulness, job loss, the violation of workers rights, and discouraging R&D investments.

 Can The Problem Be Solved?

 As the e-commerce side of luxury businesses are growing fast, the development of an integrated anti-counterfeits system is in urgent demand.
 In this light, there have been past attempts to address the problem of counterfeiting.
-One such example is RFID (Radio Frequency IDentification).
+One such example is RFID (Radio Frequency Identification).

 RFID as one of the key technology in IoT (Internet of Things).
 It has been used to detect counterfeits inserted into the supply chain by assigning an EPC (Electronic Product Code) to each product, written into an RFID tag.